mpenkov/bigcsv/README.md

 ```

 So extracting our 97 columns took 1 min; sorting and count_unique took 40s.
-That's far better than the first option we looked at, which would have taken close to 10 min.
+That's already far better than the first option we looked at, which would have taken close to 10 min.

 If we wanted to speed things up, we could apply some of the tricks from above, as well as: